-There are just a few days left to file your 2018/19 tax return with HMRC, or risk being slapped with a £100 fine.
+There is just over a month left to file your 2019/20 tax return with HMRC, or risk being slapped with a £100 fine.

-Around 11.5m people in the UK must complete a tax return for the last tax year which finished on 5 April 2019.
-The deadline to submit returns is 31 January 2020.
-Last year, more than 735,000 people left it until the deadline day to file their returns and a further 700,000 people missed the deadline.
+Around 11.5m people in the UK must complete a tax return for the last tax year which finished on 5 April 2020.
+The deadline to submit returns is 31 January 2021.
+Last year, around 960,000 people missed the deadline.

 Here, we explain who needs to complete a return, how you might be missing out on valuable pension tax relief if you don’t fill one in, what sort of information you’ll need to gather together, and where to go for more help.

 Who needs to complete a self-assessment tax return?

 You must submit a tax return by 31 January if in the 2019/20 tax year you were:

 - Self-employed as a sole trader and you earned more than £1,000

 You may need to send in a tax return if you have any other untaxed income such as:

 - money from renting out a property, or from tips or commission

 - income from savings, investments and dividends that aren’t held in an ISA.